A short overview

 Likewise, the New Testament cannot be fully appreciated without an adequate understanding of the Old Testament.
 A person without the knowledge of God’s judgement on the sin of adultery, as revealed in Exodus 20:14, Leviticus 18:20 and 20:10, would not realize the extent of God’s love and forgiveness as revealed in John 8:3-11.
 Hence, a hint at appreciating more 1 Cor 6:17-20.
 Law shows no mercy.

 Therefore, it is fitting that the combination of the Old covenant and the New Testament comprise God’s Word to us, but as Christians, it is imperative that we realize the difference between the two and live exclusively under the New Testament [promise of an inheritance] as revealed in the 27 books of the New Testament (Gal.
 3:11-14; 5:1; Heb.
 7:18-19; 8:7-13).
 Of course we still totally accept [believe and consider and learn from] the OT in our Bibles, but we have to grasp what it means to be AD and not BC as this was God’s salvation plan.
-Consider also other paper by this author, “Mixing Old and New”.
+Consider also other meditation by this author, “Mixing Old and New”.

 The gospels reveal Christ unto us.
 Certainly not everything that Jesus did is revealed (Jn.
 20:30-31; 21:25), but the accounts that the gospel writers give reveal the very nature and person of Jesus.
 Even with all of the great doctrinal truths revealed in the epistles, our total picture of God would not be complete without the accounts of Jesus’ life and ministry [recorded words & deeds].